 Wait a minute: isn’t there concern about overdiagnosis of bipolar disorder?
 Yes, we’ll talk about that too, after you’ve learned some basics.

 Somewhere along the way you probably learned about manic-depressive illness: episodes of mania, and episodes of severe depression.
 Here are the symptoms of “mania”.
 Not that you have these, as such; the lack of them is the main point here.
 Hang on.

 What happened to “manic-depressive”?
 As our understanding of bipolar disorder has grown, the naming system has changed as well.
 Recently the concept of a “mixed state” of bipolar disorder, in which manic symptoms and depressive symptoms are found at the same time, was added.
 Obviously this changes the understanding of manic-depressive illness from one in which the two mood states alternate, to one in which they can co-occur!
 Things are getting more complicated.

 Psychiatry has a diagnostic “rule book” that lists the symptoms people must have in order to meet the definition of a particular “disorder”, called the Diagnostic and Statistical Manual.
 The most recent edition came out in 2013, the “DSM-5”.
-If much of what you read below seems to describe you well, but someone tells you “you don’t have bipolar disorder”, it could be that they are using a strict interpretation of the DSM rules.
+If much of what you read on this site seems to describe you well, but someone tells you “you don’t have bipolar disorder”, it could be that they are using a strict interpretation of the DSM rules.
 This is a highly controversial area in psychiatry.
 Even the validity of the DSM itself is now controversial.
-(For examples of this, see my page on DSM vs Spectrum diagnosis).

 Technically Bipolar II describes a pattern in which patients experience “hypomania” (to be discussed in detail below), alternating with episodes of severe depression.
 However, one of the most experienced professionals in this field, who has bipolar disorder herself, has criticized the DSM as too limited: